WojciechMatuszewski/programming-notes/aws/learn-you-some-lambda-best-practice.md

 * SQS event source to Lambda: you manage the buffer and DQL

-- Stream event source to Lambda: you manage the bufffer, each shard is like a FIFO queue.
+- Stream event source to Lambda: you manage the buffer, each shard is like a FIFO queue.
 With Stream data there is a concept of **poison pill**.
 This is where you cannot, for some reason, process batch of requests and due to this, you cannot make any progress.

 ## Secret Management